scastlara/graphcompare/README.md

 - _Undirected\_graphs_

     Only works with directed graphs.
-If undirected, dotcompare considers it to be directed.
+If undirected, dotcompare considers them to be directed.

 - _Clusters_

-    Still no clusters support eg: {A B C} -> D
+    Still no clusters support e.g. {A B C} -> D

 - _Multiline\_IDs_